Overview of the National Practice Notes

 - notify parties and their lawyers of particular matters which may require their attention.

-The new practice notes fall into 3 categories:
+The Court's practice notes fall into 3 categories:

 1. Central Practice Note